heymarkwetzel/ux-portfolio/projects/youravon.md

 ---

 ## Team overview
 I worked on this project as a member of the [Studio for Digital Craftsmanship](http://www.studio4dc.com).
-Our team joined 20+ active client partners (stakeholders, analysts, designers, technology, strategists, and more), with occasional third party vendor support.
+Our team joined 20+ active client partners (stakeholders, analysts, designers, technologists, strategists, and more), with occasional third party vendor support.
 The full team would regroup a few times a month.
 For closer partnerships, we invited members of the Avon team into our Slack so we could collaborate daily.

 ### My role
 UX Lead